Hosting a Christmas cookie exchange is a fun way to celebrate the season and get a great variety of treats.

 A Christmas cookie exchange is a great way to get a variety of cookies without all the work.
 Basically, each participant bakes a set amount of 1 type of cookie of their choice; usually, each person bakes 1/2 dozen or 1 dozen cookies for each person.
 Then on a set date, everyone gets together to exchange cookies.

 Host A Christmas Cookie Exchange Party

 Invitations: Set the tone of your party with these adorable invitations.
 We always do our party on a weeknight and we send out invitations 3-4 weeks ahead of time.
 This way everyone has time to plan.
 We ask for firm RSVP’s one week prior to the party so we can let everyone know how many cookies to make.
 We generally make 1/2 dozen cookies for every person attending.

 Recipe Cards: One of the best things about a cookie exchange is getting new recipes.
 Have your guests bring the recipe they made to the party.
 Then set out these adorable recipe cards and let everyone copy down their favorite recipes.

 Made by Tags: It’s fun to know who made what!
 Provide your guests with these tags ahead of time to attach to their goodies so everyone knows what they are getting and who made it.

-Gift tags: We always provide little gifts for our guests.
-Sometimes we have people vote on cutest packaging or we play games or we just do a random drawing.
+Gift tags: Providing little gifts for your guests is a nice little touch to add to your cookie exchange.
+You can ask guests to vote on the cutest packaging; play party games; orj ust do a random drawing.
 Everyone loves to get a nice prize to take home and these tags match your theme!

 Garland: Print out this garland string around your home for decoration!
 It’d be super cute strung around the table piled high with Christmas cookies